altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Kent watched the evening's flight unfold.~
 ~He had seen what was on Felix's phone...~
-~And he played along - following literally everyone else's lead...~ 'Where they were all doing the same?'
+~And he played along - following literally everyone else's lead...~ 'Why were they all doing the same thing?'
 'Was this a case of a mass confidence trick?'
 'No - this was something else...'
-~Everyone's left eye had twitched and then they donned a blank stare.~ ~When it was his turn he did the same - he was sure the other's weren't faking.~ }
+~Everyone's left eye had twitched and then they donned a blank stare.~ ~When it was his turn he faked the same - he was sure the other's weren't faking.~ }
 {
 ~Felix - he learned his name - was an ass.~